 Act 2: 'I have a bad feeling about this'

-The highly anticipated Rise of the Resistance ride is opening at the Star Wars: Galaxy's Edge land in Disney's Hollywood Studios in Orlando, Florida.
+The Rise of the Resistance ride opens at Star Wars: Galaxy's Edge in Disney's Hollywood Studios in Florida.

 When the same doors of your transport reopen -- how'd they do that? -- you're not in Batuu anymore, Toto.